sardonicism-04/TheReposterminator/README.md

 4. Create a copy of `example_config.toml`, and rename it to `config.toml`.
 Add the correct values to the file.

-5. Have the Rust language installed on your system, and run `python setup.py install`.
-This will install the required cargo crates, and then build the Rust component of the project.
+5. Have the Rust language installed on your system, and change directory into `image_hash`.
+Then, run `maturin build --release`.
+Once this completes, run `pip install target/wheels/image_hash*.whl` to install the image hashing package.
+Ensure that the wheel you install from uses the correct CPython version.

 6. Run the bot